JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7900 days**.

-And here is a just a random fact -  **In one night, an adult hippopotamus eats approximately 150 pounds of grass**.
+And here is a just a random fact -  **Hershey's Kisses are called that because the machine that makes themlooks like it's kissing the conveyor belt.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)